 OxyblueTM solution

-Tertiary ozonation is a polishing treatment aimed at improving the quality of wastewater treated by its action on organic micropollutants.
-OxyblueTM uses the high oxidation power of ozone to initiate and boost the residual organic matter degradation process.
+The OxyblueTM range includes ozonation treatments aimed at improving the quality of wastewater treated by its action on organic micropollutants.
+OxyblueTM uses the high-oxidation power of ozone to initiate and boost the residual organic matter degradation process.